 Riding from Kendrick Park in Tempe through to the Captain Cook Bridge via Brighton Le Sands is 15km and its dead flat.
 Except for sunny weekends when there are people to dodge, its a super trail.
 You probably will not stop at Brighton le Sands, you will likely continue to Sans Souci or just over the Captain Cooks bridge.

 It is important to understand that the connection just after Cahill Park is still in a state of confusion at the moment.
-Take your time crossing the roads in that area, all the people trying to drive thru the roadworks to the airport are really cranky.
+Take your time crossing the roads in that area, the roadworks are making drivers really cranky.
 If you want to skip the airport roads altogether, park near the Arncliffe Fire Station and join the trail there.
 You can now ride all the way to Shark Park footy oval in Woolooware and back from there without crossing any roads.
 How good is that !
 BTW I love the section from Arncliffe to Botany Bay past the market gardens.

 Another place to park is near the Kyeemagh Beach Baths which is one of the many Bay Pools on our pools page The 9km each way ride from here to the Captain Cook bridge is great.
 The trail is rarely near the road and your main issue on the trail is walkers and talkers and the odd kiddie out of control chasing a dog.
 If you go mid week, you will have no problems and if you go on the weekend you either have to go slow or go early.